 The class S102_DataIdentification provides an extension to the metadata available from ISO 19115.
 The verticalUncertaintyType attribute was added to accurately describe the source and meaning of the encoded Uncertainty coverage.
 The depthCorrectionType was also added to define if and how the depths are corrected (that is, true depth, depth ref 1500 m/sec, etc.).
-Tables 12-3 and 12-4 provide a description.
+Table 12-3 and Table 12-4 provide a description.

-Table 12-3 - Code defining the type of sound velocity correction